 Systemic Therapy Practice

 I co-founded The Pink Practice, a lesbian, gay, transgender and queer systemic therapy practice in London over 20 years ago.
-This is still my practice home where I offer consultation and supervision.
-I have used this context as a springboard to make connections with other areas of lived experience and to recognise the complex hyphenated identities and intersectional discourses and communities which support or repress people's ability to move around with ease in the world.
+This is still my practice home where I now mainly offer supervision.
+I have used this context as a springboard to make connections with other areas of lived experience and to recognise intersectional identities, discourses and communities which support or repress people's ability to move around with ease in the world.

 - Professional Doctorate in Systemic Practice

 - PG Dip Systemic Therapy with Individuals, Couples and Families

 - Diploma in Art and Design